Remedying the Body: Plastic Surgery and the Politics of Embodiment in Korea

 Public Scholarship

-- “Setting the Stage: Korean Women Artists on Performance and Beauty” in Ideas: Asia Art Archive Online Journal.
+- “Setting the Stage: Korean Women Artists on Performance and Beauty,” Ideas: Asia Art Archive Online Journal.
 September 4, 2019.